9th Mine Countermeasures Squadron: 2013–2026

 With the planned retirement of all the remaining Sandown-class vessels by 2025, and their replacement with both autonomous minehunting systems and supporting "motherships", at minimum a new configuration of the squadron was likely.
 In February 2023, the autonomous minehunting vessel RNMB Harrier arrived in Bahrain to begin trials of autonomous systems in hot weather.
 The autonomous vessel was to operate from RFA Cardigan Bay.

 In April 2024 a gap in the capability of the squadron was created when Cardigan Bay deployed, initially to the Mediterranean to contribute to the British presence there in the context of the Gaza war, and then, in August, to the U.K. for refit.
 The squadron was further reduced as the result of the return of HMS Chiddingfold to the U.K. and damage sustained by HMS Bangor making her inactive.

+In 2025 it was reported that while HMS Bangor is to be retained in service with the Royal Navy until about 2030, she was nevertheless returned to the U.K., with HMS Middleton following in early 2026.
+This may lead to the disbandment of 9 MCM Squadron, at least until an alternative capability, incorporating autonomous systems, is put in place.